joshwadd/Advanced_Lane_Detection/README.md

 Code for the camera calibration stage can be found with the `CameraCalibration` class in`Code/calibration.py`.

 Any camera using a lens to obtain a 2D image in a 3D environment can produce both radial and tangential distortions in the obtained image.
-This can change the apprent shape size and location of objec
+This can change the apprent shape size and location of object

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4ODY4OTk5NjNdfQ==
+eyJoaXN0b3J5IjpbMTQyNzU0MzY1OV19
 -->